Ned Harkness: Union College

 After his departure from the NHL, Harkness set his sights on college hockey once again.
 He returned to New York's Capital District, where he had lived in Glens Falls and coached the RPI Engineers.

 Union College had fielded a hockey team in the early 20th century but had been unable to bounce back from the loss of the program during World War II.
 Harkness went to Union and helped create a new program from the ground up.
 Achilles Center was built, and Harkness was made rink manager and the team's coach.
 The school began play in NCAA Division III and with Harkness behind the bench, the team was instantly successful.
 The Skating Dutchmen finished with a 20–4–1 record in the 1975–76 season, their first since the 1940s, with a roster full of freshmen.
-Harkness followed up this initial success with a 22–3–1 season, and the young program was well on its way to becoming a Division II powerhouse.
+Harkness followed up this initial success with a 22–3–1 season, and the young program was well on its way to becoming a college hockey powerhouse.

 The 1977–78 season started off well for the Skating Dutchmen, as Harkness guided the team to a 4–1–1 record in their first 6 games.
-However, in late December, Harkness abruptly quit the team, and news began to leak that he had been having disputes with Union administration for quite some time.
+However, in late December, Harkness abruptly quit the team.
+Four more of his players had been declared ineligible to play due to academic suspensions.
+News began to leak that he had been having disputes with Union administration for quite some time.
 It was alleged that Harkness had violated NESCAC recruiting rules (and then lied to Union College President Thomas Bonner about it), but there was widespread suspicion on campus that admission standards for hockey players had been compromised.
-Many of the Union players had come in as freshmen well into their twenties, having played in Canadian Senior A teams (much like Harkness's Cornell protégé Dick Bertrand, a Toronto cop who joined Harkness's squad in his late twenties, was a captain of the undefeated team, and then succeeded Harkness as Cornell coach, continuing in that capacity for 11 seasons); others were NHL draftees drawn by the chance to play for the legendary Harkness and his plan to jump the team to Division I. Upon hearing of their coach's decision to leave, the entire varsity roster of the Skating Dutchmen refused to play the remainder of the season in a show of solidarity with their coach.
+Many of the Union players had come in as freshmen well into their twenties, having played in Canadian Senior A teams (much like Harkness's Cornell protégé Dick Bertrand, a Toronto cop who joined Harkness's squad in his late twenties, was a captain of the undefeated team, and then succeeded Harkness as Cornell coach, continuing in that capacity for 11 seasons); others were NHL draftees drawn by the chance to play for the legendary Harkness and his plan to jump the team to Division I.

+Upon hearing of their coach's decision to leave, the entire varsity roster of the Skating Dutchmen refused to play the remainder of the season in a show of solidarity with their coach.
 With a team made up of Junior Varsity and intramural players coached by an inexperienced coach, the Skating Dutchmen would lose their next game 19–1 and go on to lose every game remaining on their schedule.

+Union goalie Steve Baker went on to win 9 of his first 10 games in the net for the NHL's New York Rangers - just a year and a half after leaving Union.
+Jim Baxter, Kip Churchill, and Dean Willers were all drafted by the Detroit Red Wings in 1977.